wtrekell/OmniGen2/README.md

 ## Introduction
 **OmniGen2** is a powerful and efficient unified multimodal model.
-Its architecture is composed of two key components: a 3B Vision-Language Model (VLM) and a 4B diffusion model.
-This dual-component architecture enables strong performance across four primary capabilities:
+Unlike OmniGen v1, OmniGen2 features two distinct decoding pathways for text and image modalities, utilizing unshared parameters and a decoupled image tokenizer.
+OmniGen2 has competitive performance across four primary capabilities:

 - **Visual Understanding**: Inherits the robust ability to interpret and analyze image content from its Qwen-VL-2.5 foundation.
 - **Text-to-Image Generation**: Creates high-fidelity and aesthetically pleasing images from textual prompts.